Skip to content

 • certain holding-period and asset-use tests must be satisfied

-• the company may need “corporate purification” — selling off or removing non-qualifying assets — before the sale
+• the company may need asset purification — selling off or removing non-qualifying assets — before the sale

 The rules are technical and the conditions strict.
 For the full breakdown, see the dedicated guide to the Lifetime Capital Gains Exemption.

-The essential point here: the exemption can save hundreds of thousands of dollars in tax.
+The essential point here: when it is available, the exemption can shelter a major portion of the gain and reduce tax by several hundred thousand dollars.
 But it doesn’t apply automatically — you have to plan for it.

 Shares vs assets: the tax impact